 "Sometimes, less is more," Singer said.
 "It's far better to do three things very well versus 10 things not so well."

-"Start [answering] 'what ifs,'" said Alex Muller, CEO of retail mobile engagement platform GPShopper.
-"If I sell this product at this price point, and this is the cost of client acquisition, what rates of return can I get?
+"Start [answering] what-ifs," said Muller. "'If I sell this product at this price point and this is the cost of client acquisition, what rates of return can I get?'
 When you're done building [and testing] the business model, then you can go back [and] write a business plan."

 "If you are unable to answer the question, you either have the wrong target market or the wrong offering," Leboff wrote in a blog post.
-"In this case, more work will need to be done before you start targeting your potential customers."
+"More work will need to be done before you start targeting your potential customers."

-By painting a picture of the customer and then looking internally at your company, you can determine if what you have to offer is the most attractive to the type of client you want, Leboff said.
-If not, you may need to change your offering or define your target market differently.
+If what you offer isn't the most attractive to the type of client you want, you may need to change your offering or define your target market differently, Leboff added.

-"Talk to some real potential future clients [and experts], and ask for some honest feedback," Bubb told Business News Daily.
+"Talk to some real potential future clients [and experts], and ask for some honest feedback," Bubb said.
 "What do they think about your business idea?
-Who, specifically, are you targeting with your business?
+Who, specifically, are you targeting?
 How big is the market?
 Will your market buy what you are selling?
-Who is your competition?"
+Who is your competition?

-Simply writing a business plan will not make your organization successful, but it does give you a road map to get there.
+Simply writing a business plan will not make your company successful, but it gives you a road map to get there.
 The forethought put into the plan identifies the milestones by which you can mark your progress.